owncloud/web/docs/testing/testing.md

 Various options are available via ENV variables, e.g.

-- `OCIS=true` to run the E2E tests against an oCIS backend
 - `RETRY=n` to retry failures `n` times
 - `SLOW_MO=n` to slow the execution time by `n` milliseconds
 - `TIMEOUT=n` to set tests to timeout after `n` milliseconds